Lisp-Stat/documentation/content/en/about/_index.md

 Lisp-Stat equivalents.
 This package is working internally, but not yet released.
 If you need this, please raise an issue on github.

-### Git Integration

-Git workflows are used both in development and in projects.

 {{% /blocks/section %}}